-- 36.40.
-The reclamation must be constructed within the area marked 'Proposed Reclamation' on plan CO3 contained in Appendix 1. - 37.41.
-The design of the reclamation must be designed prepared by a suitably experienced Chartered Professional Engineer, with input from other relevant specialists, in accordance with suitable and relevant design standard(s). - 38.42.
+- The reclamation must be constructed within the area marked 'Proposed Reclamation' on plan CO3 contained in Appendix 1. - 36.
+The reclamation must be designed by a suitably experienced Chartered Professional Engineer, with input from other relevant specialists. - 37.
 A Chartered Professional Engineer with relevant experience in reclamation construction must oversee the construction of the reclamation to ensure it complies with the design.
-A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 39.43.
+A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 38.
 Any material deposited into the reclamation areas for bulk filling must only consist of the following: - (a) Dredge Spoil; and/or - (b) Imported material, including sand, soil, rock, gravel, and crushed concrete; and/or - (c) Construction materials, including stabilising agents such as cement or lime.